jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 Where to start
 --------------

 Thank you for being interested in improving JupyterLab's accessibility.
-Whether you are making accessibility-specific fixes or considering the accessibility impacts of another contribution, the work you do betters JupyterLab for everyone who uses it.
+Whether making accessibility-specific fixes or considering the accessibility impacts of another contribution, your work betters JupyterLab for everyone who uses it.

 A common question when accessibility-minded developers come to JupyterLab is: where do I get started?